rccgmessiah/website/README.md

 Website: https://rccgmessiahchapel.ca/

 The source code for the Redeem Christain Church of God, Messiah Parish is contained in this repository.
+The site is hosted on Github pages.

 ## Why opensource ?